pgte/metaduck.com-v3/src/content/blog/the-anchors-radius-short-story.md

 ---
-title: "THE ANCHOR’S RADIUS"
+title: "THE ANCHOR’S RADIUS - a short story"
-description: ""
+description: "In a world kept afloat by edits and dreams, an anchor’s family stumbles through the forgotten tunnels beneath the Spire—where the discarded, the rewritten, and the erased fight to remember what is real."
 author: "Pedro Teixeira"
 date: 2025-12-11
 tags: ["Sci-fi"]